OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos_vmware.rst

 Quickstart: OpenNebula on CentOS 6 and ESX 5.x
 ==============================================

-This guide aids in the process of quickly get a VMware-based OpenNebula cloud up and running on CentOS.
+This guide aids in the process of quickly get a VMware-based OpenNebula cloud up and running on CentOS 6.
+After following this guide, users will have a working OpenNebula with graphical interface (Sunstone), at least one hypervisor (host) and a running virtual machines.
 This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a large infrastructure.

+Throughout the installation there are two separate roles: Frontend and Virtualization Nodes.
+The Frontend server will execute the OpenNebula services, and the Nodes will be used to execute virtual machines.

 Package Layout
 ==============